 Condo living in the Philippines can also be your relief from the paralyzing summer heat.
-DMCI Properties has introduced Lumiventt Technology, an innovation that allows the natural flow of sunlight and air in buildings and common areas.
+DMCI Homes Properties has introduced Lumiventt Technology, an innovation that allows the natural flow of sunlight and air in buildings and common areas.
 This energy-efficient technology brings the coolness you need when the summer weather can be too unforgiving.

 Do you know why it’s almost impossible to sleep without an electric fan or air-conditioning on an April evening?
 During the onset of sleep, your consciousness is slowly disengaged from your surroundings and your body’s core temperature drops.
 Hot and/or humid air in your bedroom makes it hard for the body to bring down its temperature and trigger sleep.
-Sleeping in a cold room, between 60 to 67 degrees Fahrenheit, helps facilitate a restful sleep.
+Sleeping in a cold room, between 60 to 67 degrees Fahrenheit, helps facilitate a night of restful sleep.

 Another way to help you sleep is by simply designing your condo bedroom that’s most comfortable for you.
-It will not only help lessen the heat, it will also enable you to get the sleep that your body needs.
+It will not only help lessen the heat, but it will also enable you to get the sleep that your body needs.
 Here are 7 budget-friendly and eco-efficient tips you should know.

 #1: Regulate your aircon usage

 Your condo size may be key in keeping your home cool at all times.
 A small space doesn’t need a high-powered cooling system.
 Generally, a 23 sqm room needs 1.5 horsepower (HP) while a 35 to 40 sqm home requires 2.0 to 2.5 HP.
-For a more accurate estimation, a cooling expert will consider other factors such as the room’s exposure to sun, ceiling material, and heat load inside the space.
+For a more accurate estimation, a cooling expert will consider other factors such as the room’s exposure to the sun, ceiling material, and heat load inside the space.

 You can turn on your aircon two hours before bedtime and set it to automatically turn off after four hours when you’re already at the deep sleep stage.
 It’s also important to maintain a conducive temperature in your bedroom.
 Setting your thermostat below 15 degrees Celsius can interrupt your sleep.